Hasbro: 2008–2018

 In 2012, Hasbro received a $1.6 million tax credit from the state of Rhode Island with a promise to create 245 new jobs in the state.
 Instead, they laid off more than 125 workers.
 This was followed in 2013 with further layoffs of North American workers, amounting to 10% of its salaried employees.
 Meanwhile, CEO Brian Goldner signed a new five-year contract.
 As of fiscal year 2012, Goldner had a total calculated compensation of $9,684,285.
 On July 9, 2013, Backflip Studios sold a 70% stake in the company to Hasbro for $112 million in cash.

-On November 6, 2012, it was rumored that the Walt Disney Company was discussing a multi-billion dollar deal to acquire Hasbro.
+On November 6, 2012, it was rumored that Disney was discussing a multi-billion dollar deal to acquire Hasbro.
 While Hasbro declined to discuss the rumor, advisors stated there was "absolutely nothing going on" they knew of between the two companies.
 Additionally, financial analysts said the deal was illogical, as the rumor came out just a week after Disney had bought out Lucasfilm.

 Hasbro was named by Fortune magazine as one of the top 100 companies to work for in 2013, citing that the "company enhanced its vacation policy by giving new employees three weeks off in their first year instead of having to wait five years."

 On November 12, 2014, it was reported that Hasbro was in talks to buy DreamWorks Animation.
 The proposal reportedly calls for the combined company to take the name "DreamWorks-Hasbro" and for Jeffrey Katzenberg to become its chairman, but as a matter of policy, neither Hasbro nor DreamWorks publicly comment on mergers and acquisitions.
 Two days later, the talks were reported to have fallen through.
 The company has been owned by Comcast subsidiary NBCUniversal since 2016.

-On July 14, 2015, the company announced the intent to sell its last two factories, in Ireland and East Longmeadow, Massachusetts (including its 360 Manufacturing Services), to Cartamundi.
+On July 14, 2015, the company announced the intent to sell its last two factories, in Waterford, Ireland and East Longmeadow, Massachusetts (including its 360 Manufacturing Services), to Cartamundi.
 The deal was set to close in sixty days.
 Hasbro signed a five-year deal with Cartamundi to produce their board games at the East Longmeadow plant.

 With Mattel adding two competing lines, and the expiration of their Disney Princess license at the end of 2015, Disney gave Hasbro a chance to gain the license given their work on Star Wars, which led to a Descendants license.
 DCP was also attempting to evolve the brand from one of them less as damsels and more as heroines.
 In September 2014, Disney announced that Hasbro would be the doll licensee for the Disney Princess line starting on January 1, 2016.

 On July 13, 2016, Hasbro acquired Dublin-based Boulder Media Limited and placed it under the control of its chief content officer.
 Hasbro announced that it would launch its own convention, named HasCon, and featuring "all things Hasbro" in 2016, with the inaugural event being held at the Rhode Island Convention Center in September 2017.